Yonom/ByteChannel/ByteChannel.spec.md

 ByteChannel is originally designed to operate in a game called EverybodyEdits, but with a few adjustments to the protocol, it could even be used to replace TCP!

-The protocol can be devided into 4 layers.
+The protocol can be divided into 4 layers.
 These layers will be described in this document.

 ## Layer 1
 The first layer works around the limitation that only a fixed amount of bytes can be embedded in EE messages.
 If packet sizes are not limited, the implementation of this layer can be skipped.

-Variable packet sizes is archived by simply padding the packet data with empty bytes.
+Variable packet sizes is archieved by simply padding the packet data with empty bytes.
 This also means that the first data byte must not be a zero byte.
 When decoding, all empty bytes from the start of a packet are stripped off of it.

 Example:
 Data: